Deng Qiang: Conquest of Former Yan

 As Wang Meng and Murong Ping's armies came face to face at the Battle of Luchuan (潞川, in modern-day Changzhi, Shanxi), Wang Meng placed his trust in Deng Qiang to rout them despite Qin's inferior numbers.
 However, another disagreement occurred between the two.
 Deng Qiang wanted Wang Meng to appoint him Colonel-Director of Retainers after he wins, but Wang Meng pointed out that he did not have the power to do so, although he tried to compensate him with Administrator of Anding and a Marquis of ten thousand households.
 Deng Qiang withdrew unsatisfied and when the battle began, he was still asleep in his camp.
 Wang Meng quickly rode to his tent and made a compromise with Deng.
 When all was settled, Deng Qiang drank heavily before setting out with Zhang Ci and Xu Cheng.
 He personally charged into the enemy lines several times and killed several of the Yan troops.
 By noon, the Yan forces were annihilated and Murong Ping fled alone to Yecheng.

 Deng Qiang's last merit in the war would be at Xindu, where he defeated Murong Huan (慕容桓).
-After Qin conquered Yan, he was rewarded by Fu Jian with Credential Bearer, General Who Conquers The Caitiffs, Administrator of Anding and Marquis of Zhending Commandary (真定, in modern-day Shijiazhuang, Hebei).
+After Qin conquered Yan, he was rewarded by Fu Jian with Credential Bearer, General Who Conquers The Caitiffs, Administrator of Anding and Marquis of Zhending Commandery (真定, in modern-day Shijiazhuang, Hebei).
 In 371, Wang Meng decided to honour his promise at Lu River and asked Fu Jian to make Deng Qiang Director of Retainers.
 However, Fu Jian believed that Deng Qiang deserves better for his past merits as well, and made him General Who Guards the Army and honored him as Specially Advanced.